George William Forrest

-Sir George William David Stark Forrest (1845–1926) was a British educator, journalist and historian, in India from 1872 to 1900.
+Sir George William David Stark Forrest (1845–1926) was a British official, journalist and historian, in India from 1872 to 1900.

 Life

 He was the second son of George Forrest VC, born at Nasirabad, Ajmer.
 He matriculated at St John's College, Cambridge in 1866, graduating B.A. in 1870.
 He entered the Inner Temple in 1872, but was not called to the bar.
 He began to write for periodicals including the Saturday Review.
 As a journalist, he was known for work published in The Times, particularly a scoop in 1880 with the Battle of Maiwand.

 Forrest was appointed to Bombay Educational Department, late in 1872.
 He was Census Commissioner at Bombay in 1882.
 He was seconded to work on the Bombay Records, 1884-8, becoming Professor of English History, Elphinstone College, in 1887.
 He was Director, Bombay Records, in 1888, Assistant Secretary, Government of India, and Director, Government of India Records, 1894–1900.

 In bad health, Forrest returned to the United Kingdom in 1900.
 He went in 1904 to Iffley Turn House just outside Oxford, was knighted in 1913, and died there on 28 January 1926.